-There was no further voice through the loudspeaker but the door lock buzzed and Ray pushed.
+There was no further voice through the loudspeaker, but the door lock buzzed and Ray pushed.
 The door opened with a click and the buzzing stopped.
-He closed it carefully behind him and followed the hallway a few yards to the door marked with a number two in brass.
-Usually by the time he got to the door, Stevie would have opened it, and would be standing waiting to welcome him in, but this time the door remained resolutely closed.
+He closed it carefully behind him and followed the hallway a few yards to the door marked with a brass 2.
+Usually by the time he got to the door, Stevie would have opened it and be standing waiting for welcome him in, but this time the door remained resolutely closed.
 Ray wasn't going to take offence, he knew how badly he'd damaged their friendship, so he knocked on the door with his knuckle.
 It opened and Ray stepped forward, and then stopped, stunned, because the young man behind the door was not Stevie.
 He gaped.

 “Stephen's in the shower, but he'll be out shortly.
 Would you like to come in and wait?”

 Ray couldn't reply.
-He was looking at a handsome young man with blond highlights in his hair and the air of being at home, and all his despair returned.
+He was looking at the handsome young man with the blond highlights in his hair and his air of being at home and all the despair returned.
 He mumbled something about coming back another time and turned and fled.
 What had he been thinking of?
 Why did he think he might be able to patch up the relationship?
 What deluded him into believing he and Stevie might... and Raymond Higgins cursed the old man who had persuaded him in Waterstone's coffee shop.

 – O –

 Mrs Higgins was at the kitchen sink, peeling potatoes, when the doorbell rang.